roselandroche/roselandroche/README.md

 - Expanding my professional network

-- Working as a Junior Developer in a contract position
+- Working as a Web Developer

 - Creating a new version of my portfolio in WordPress

-- Learning WordPress, PHP, and Drupal
+- Learning Gatsby, Headless WordPress, and new ways to test

-- Practicing JavaScript/React/etc skills

 ### 🌱 My goals include:

-- Learning more about Docker and GraphQL
+- Learning more about automated testing

-- Expanding my knowledge of testing on the front and back end

 - Learning more programming languages

 ### :airplane: Fun facts:

-- I am teaching myself Italian
+- I am teaching myself Italian and French

 - I love exploring

-- I have a life long passion for reading (physical books, ebooks, audiobooks, all of the words)

-- I also enjoy yoga and knitting

 ### 📫  Connect with me on: